magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41399-admin-users-are-unable-to-access-the-manage-shopping-cart-page-if-a-customer-adds-a-product-to-the-wishlist.md

 ## Issue

-Admin users are unable to access the "Manage Shopping Cart" page if a customer adds a product to the wishlist.
+Admin users are unable to access the Manage Shopping Cart page if a customer adds a product to the wishlist.

 <ins>Prerequisites</ins>:

 1. Create two or more products.
 1. Create a customer.
-1. Enable Developer mode.
+1. Enable the Developer mode.

 <ins>Steps to reproduce</ins>:

-1. Go to Storefront and sign in as the customer from preconditions.
+1. Go to Storefront and sign in as the customer from the preconditions.
 1. Add a product to Wish List.
-1. Go to the Admin panel and navigate to the created customer edit page and click on the **Manage Shopping Cart**.
+1. Go to the Admin panel and navigate to the created customer edit page and click on the **Manage Shopping Cart** button.

 <ins>Expected results</ins>: